 The committee, or its site representative, will conduct a mandatory administrative meeting before the first game at each preliminary-round site and at the final site to review championship matters.
+The meeting should take place at least two hours before the start of the first game.
 It is mandatory that each institution's head coach attend the meeting.
-The site representative shall lead the meeting; the tournament director, host SID, head official, and host athletic trainer have a role in the meeting.
+The site representative shall lead the meeting; the tournament director, host SID, head official and host athletic trainer have a role in the meeting.